-Another modeling detail might shape the response of the economy to monetary policy: the maturity of government debt.11 Indeed, Kaplan et al. cite interest payments as the primary reason why monetary policy affects the government's budget constraint.
+Another modeling detail might shape the response of the economy to monetary policy: the maturity of government debt.10 Indeed, Kaplan et al. cite interest payments as the primary reason why monetary policy affects the government's budget constraint.
 Since their government issues bonds with infinitesimal maturity - they're working in continuous time -, interest payments must react in proportion to the interest rate.
 In reality, interest payments react only moderately to monetary shocks.
-Thus, incorporating a more realistic maturity structure into HANK models may be a worthwhile path for future research.
+In contemporaneous work, Auclert et al. (2020) introduce long-term debt in a HANK model with sticky household expectations, and indeed find the fiscal response to be less important.

-$^{^{11}\}mathrm{Alves}$ et al. (2019) also note this.
+$^{^{10}}$ Alves et al. (2019) also note this.